Huong Truong

-Thi Viet Huong Truong (born 1983 or 1984) is an Australian politician, community organiser, artist whose parents came from Vietnam as boat people following the Vietnam War.

-Truong was a Greens member of the Victorian Legislative Council, having represented Western Metropolitan Region from February 2018, when she was appointed to the vacancy resulting from Colleen Hartland's resignation, until her defeat at the 2018 Victorian state election.
+Thi Viet Huong Truong (born 1983 or 1984) is an Australian politician, community organiser, artist who was a Greens member of the Victorian Legislative Council.
+She represented Western Metropolitan Region from February 2018, when she was appointed to the vacancy resulting from Colleen Hartland's resignation, until her defeat at the 2018 Victorian state election.

-Early life and education

-Childhood

-Truong was born and raised in the western suburbs of Melbourne, with their two brothers and four sisters.
+Family

-Truong's grandparents served in the South Vietnamese Army that fought the Viet Cong in the Vietnam War.
+Truong's parents came from Vietnam as boat people following the Vietnam War.
+Her grandparents served in the South Vietnamese Army that fought the Viet Cong in the Vietnam War.
 In the early 1980s, at the Fall of Saigon, Huong's parents were each chosen by their families to flee Vietnam on fishing boats.

 Truong's parents arrived in Australia in 1983 at the Midway Migrant Hostel in Maribyrnong, Victoria, which turned into the Maribyrnong Immigration Detention Centre.

-Truong lived in public housing and went to public schools, such as Maidstone Public School and Braybrook College.
+She was born and raised in the western suburbs of Melbourne, with their two brothers and four sisters.

+Early life and education